Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ---------------

-CNN2SNN offers a simple `convert <../api_reference/cnn2snn_apis.html#cnn2snn.convert>`__ function that takes a quantized model and converts it into an Akida runtime compatible network.
+CNN2SNN offers a simple `convert <../api_reference/cnn2snn_apis.html#cnn2snn.convert>`__ function that takes a quantized model as input and converts it into an Akida runtime compatible network.

 Let's take the `DS-CNN <../api_reference/akida_models_apis.html#ds-cnn>`__ model from our zoo that targets KWS task as an example: